 For more on this important point, see here for 5 mins, and here for 30 mins, of robust analysis of why this equity of outcome for all individuals and identity groups is just not workable.
 Engineering equity of outcome can be fatally mad – see this example of diversity being promoted over aptitude and skill to the obvious endangerment of lives.
 Engineering equity of outcome would be as oppressive as any tyranny.
 It would tie individuals into all kinds of boxes into which they don’t fit and don’t want to fit.
 Helping victims and fighting for social justice are plainly valid concerns for equalism.
 But here is a robust 5 mins on how extremes of victimhood culture and of warring for social justice etc are not good for anyone.

-We organise this blog with the help of the Social GRACES a full list of categories of group identity.
-But the fairness of equalism is not achieved through social engineering for equity of outcome for individuals or for group identity.
+We organise this blog with the help of the Social GRACES a full list of categories of group identity – the characteristics where differences can go with prejudice and bias.
+But the fairness of equalism is not achieved through social engineering for equity of outcome by numbers of individuals with different characteristics and group identities.

 Here are two simple classroom lessons to illustrate inequality and privilege.

 1. Unfair advantage in throwing your crumpled paper in the bin.
 This makes the same point as the fair-test cartoon, but because it is not just a metaphor, it usefully invites more concrete responses and solutions.
 Do learn from the diverse comments added on that link too – mainly on how far people should help each other or just look after their own good or bad luck; “Fact is a black woman doesn’t have the same chances as a white male, it’s just an observation not your fault” versus “Success isn’t about being lucky, or being ‘privileged’, it’s about working hard and being smart”.
 Careful equalist thinking about privilege should also be contrasted with the common kind of superficial competitive one-up-person-ship of modern politically correct behaviour.